 (3) Subject to obtaining an appropriate radio frequency licence in accordance with section 30, 112 Emergency Centres may establish their own radio networks, provided such networks are used exclusively to communicate calls to 112 Emergency Centres or emergency organisations.
-(4) Emergency Centres may diaglay the 112 public emergency number

 (4) Emergency Centres may display the 112 public emergency number on public roads and other public places without cost.".